+Logged-in Grievance

-- Logged-in Grievance - Stakeholder should formally communicate grievance in a written manner, and sent it to the appointed staff through email,fax or hand-delivered the text to the PMU office.
-Once it's being logged, the particular stakeholder will receive receipt that acknowledging the complaint is being accepted and will be processed - Grievance Assessment - Once the complaint is logged-in and recorded, an assessment process will be done by a specific team by considering the complainants, issues, mitigation measures in place, rating the grievance and exploring options to address the grievance.
+Stakeholder should formally communicate grievance in a written manner, and sent it to the appointed staff through email,fax or hand-delivered the text to the PMU office.
+Once it's being logged, the particular stakeholder will receive receipt that acknowledging the complaint is being accepted and will be processed rating the grievance and exploring options to address the grievance.
 The team leader will continually updated on the process